autifyhq/autify-cli/README.md

   --web-workspace-id=<value>  Workspace ID of Autify for Web to which the Access Point belong

 DESCRIPTION
-  [Experimental] Create an Autify Connect Access Point
+  Create an Autify Connect Access Point

 EXAMPLES
   $ autify connect access-point create --name NAME --web-workspace-id ID